bg0007/bg0007.github.io/README.md

 You don t like the solution?
 Express your views in comments.

 ### It sounds like Stackoverflow, why should I care?
-Indeed it sounds like that - however, this is specific for IT Security and Audit professionals.
-We welcome you here :)
+Indeed it sounds like that - however, we aim to be more focused on IT Security and Audit topics.

 ### I am interested in contributing, how can I do that?
 Our mail address is: XXX - drop us a mail and we will discuss the rest ;)